National Autonomous University of Mexico: Casa del Lago

 The House of the Lake, in Chapultepec Park, is a place devoted to cultural activities, including dancing, theater, and ballet.
 It also serves as a meeting place for university-related organizations and committees.

-National Biodiversity Pavillion
+National Biodiversity Pavilion

 Opened in 2021, with the sponsorship of Carlos Slim, the museum hosts a number of permanent exhibits which consist mostly on samples of local flora and fauna from Mexico.

 Museum of San Ildefonso

 This museum and cultural center is considered to be the birthplace of the Mexican muralism movement.
 San Ildefonso began as a prestigious Jesuit boarding school, and after the Reform War, it gained educational prestige again as National Preparatory School, which was closely linked to the founding of UNAM.
 This school, and the building, closed completely in 1978, then reopened as a museum and cultural center in 1994, administered jointly by UNAM, the National Council for Culture and Arts and the government of the Federal District of Mexico City.
 The museum has permanent and temporary art and archaeological exhibitions, in addition to the many murals painted on its walls by José Clemente Orozco, Diego Rivera and others.
 The complex is located between San Ildefonso Street and Justo Sierra Street in the historic center of Mexico City.